Lemon695/obsidian-lemon-toolkit/README.md

 - **Remove heading numbering** - Remove all numbering from headings in the document

+- **Rename file from H1 heading** - Rename the file based on the first level-1 heading:
+  - Automatically finds the first `# Heading` in the document
+  - Renames the file to match the heading text
+  - Skips headings inside code blocks
+  - Sanitizes filename (removes invalid characters like `/:*?"<>|`)
+  - Shows notification if filename already matches heading

 ### Table Editor

 - **Edit table** - Open a visual table editor with Excel-like experience: